Is Co-Sleeping a Solution for Baby Sleep Problems?

 If you think co-sleeping might be the right solution for your family I encourage you to read more detailed co-sleeping safety tips and the benefits of co-sleeping.
 We also have more information here about the differences between bed-sharing and co-sleeping.

-Co-sleeping is not a solution for everyone.
-My philosophy is that we all must find our own way to parent our children and find the right solution to our baby’s sleep problems.
+Co-sleeping can be a great solution for your family but it is not a solution for everyone.
+My philosophy as a sleep consultant for 15+ years is that we all must find our own way to parent our children and find the right solution to our baby’s sleep problems.
 Hopefully, this article has helped you determine whether co-sleeping is the right solution for you and your family.
 Keep in mind that even co-sleeping, you may need to manage sleep associations in order for all of you to sleep well.
-And, when you are ready to transition to a crib, I typically recommend a slower approach the longer you’ve been co-sleeping.
-I don’t typically recommend jumping to cry it out for long-term co-sleepers.
+And, when you are ready, gently transition to a crib or bed.
+I don’t typically recommend jumping to The Ferber Method or Cry It Out for long-term co-sleepers as it’s a huge change!
 If you’d like to discuss options, I’m always here.

 The Baby Sleep Site® is a participant in the Amazon Services LLC Associates Program and other product affiliate programs.
 If you click on a product link and make a purchase, The Baby Sleep Site® may (but not always) receive a small commission from the company selling the product, but will not affect your purchase price.
 We only recommend products that we believe are quality products and are good for our readers.